Jorge Ayala’s family is rooted in Colombia. Before living in Chicago, Jorge lived with his family in Colombia.

 While his criminal endeavors brought him financial gains, his personal life remains shrouded in mystery.

-Though many have tried to know more about the family of the Ayala, the hitman has been tight-lipped surrounding his personal life.
+Though many have tried to learn more about the Ayala family, the hitman has been tight-lipped about his personal life.

 Martin Rodriguez As Jorge Ayala In Griselda

-Martin Rodriguez, Actor born on May 7, 1978, in San Juan, Argentina has portrayed Jorge Ayala in the Netflix miniseries Griselda.
+Martin Rodriguez, an Actor born on May 778, in San Juan, Argentina, has portrayed Jorge Ayala in the Netflix miniseries Griselda.

 Ayala was convicted of the murders of three persons in Miami in the early 1980s, one of whom was a two-year-old boy, and is currently being detained there.